cirosantilli/markdown-style-guide/README.md

 *Don't* wrap long lines.
 Set your editor to wrap them visually instead.

+Rationale:

-Rationale: GitHub breaks the original markdown standard and inserts line breaks at newline characters.
-Since GitHub is a major markdown player, don't wrap lines for maximum compatibility.
+- GitHub breaks the original markdown standard and inserts line breaks at newline characters.
+Since GitHub is a major markdown player, it is better to be compatible with them.
+- diffs look better, since a change to a paragraph shows up as a single diff line.

 # Line breaks